slatedocs/slate/source/index.html.md

 If you tick the 'Remember this device' option, you are not required to input an OTP when you log back in next time.
 Hence, point 2 is required only when you login for the first time after you create your account.

-## Setting Up the Receiving Bank Account

-The receiving bank account is an account to which we will disburse the amount withdrawn from the dashboard.

-These are the following steps to set up your bank account;
-1. Login to Dashboard
-2. Go to Accounts -> Bank Account
-3. Fill in the receiving account accordingly

 ## User Management